What is the Atrium?

-The Atrium is the University of Guelph’s institutional repository hosted by the Library.
-We provide stewardship of the scholarly resources created, published or sponsored by our university community through the collection, preservation and dissemination of these works.
+The Atrium is the University of Guelph’s open access institutional repository for scholarly and creative works.
+The Atrium provides long-term stewardship of scholarly and creative works created by the U of G community through the collection, curation, preservation, and dissemination of these works.

-Content is safely and securely stored for long-term preservation.
+- Content is safely and securely stored for long-term access.

 Please refer to our submit and help pages for additional information about using the Atrium.